lubieowoce/tangle/README.md

    │   └── [profileId]  <-- introduces a `profileId` param, as in `/profile/[profileId]`
    │       ├── layout.tsx
    │       ├── loading.tsx
+   │       ├── error.tsx  <--- adds an error boundary with a fallback
    │       ├── page.tsx
    │       └── foo
    │           └── page.tsx